mljs/array-utils/README.md

 ### SNV(data)

-Function that applies the standard normal variate (SNV) to each row vector of y's values.
+Function that applies the standard normal variate (SNV) to an array of values.

 __Arguments__

-* `results` - object with three values, 'result' with the applied SNV, 'means' with the means calculated, and 'standardDeviations' calculated by the SNV.
+* `data` - array of values.

 ## Authors